mwcz/rust-termdebug.nvim/README.md

  1. Edit a Rust file.
  2. Press `<leader>dt` to debug tests.
 If multiple test module binaries exist, choose the one you want to debug.
 The one being edited will appear at the top of the list.
  3. Move to a line of interest and press `<leader>b` to set a breakpoint inside the tests.
- 4. Move into the gdb window and enter `r` to run all the tests for the chosen module, or use a name filters like you'd pass to `cargo test`, eg `r my_test_name`
+ 4. Move into the gdb window and enter `r` to run all the tests for the chosen module, or use a name filter like you'd pass to `cargo test`, eg `r my_test_name`
  5. Use gdb as usual to debug the test(s).